Send the link below via email or IMCopy

 promoted dreams, automatic writing, and stream of consciousness

-denied the existence of God; denied the validity of fixed standards of conduct; denied the possiblity of verifiable moral codes; believed that humans are "condemned to be free"
+denied the existence of God; denied the validity of fixed standards of conduct; denied the possibility of verifiable moral codes; believed that humans are "condemned to be free"

 Albert Camus believed that the human condition is absurd; believed the universe to be irrational